copdips/copdips.github.io/docs/posts/2025/2025-02-01-python-type-hints.md

 [From MyPy](https://mypy.readthedocs.io/en/stable/kinds_of_types.html#the-type-of-class-objects): Python 3.12 introduced new syntax to use the `type[C]` and a type variable with an upper bound (see [Type variables with upper bounds](https://mypy.readthedocs.io/en/stable/generics.html#type-variable-upper-bound)).

+In the below example, we define a type variable `U` that is bound to the `User` parent class.
+This allows us to create a function that can return an instance of any subclass of `User`, while still providing type safety.
+See the [fastapi-demo for concrete example.](https://github.com/copdips/fastapi-demo/blob/d9922c99404f5d6406e2f10b02822d19a6bc3b91/app/services/base.py#L13-L33)

 ```python title="Python 3.12 syntax"
 def new_user[U: User](user_class: type[U]) -> U:
     # Same implementation as before